opencv/opencv/modules/imgproc/doc/feature_detection.rst

 .. index:: cornerEigenValsAndVecs

-cv::cornerEigenValsAndVecs
+cornerEigenValsAndVecs
 --------------------------
-.. cfunction:: void cornerEigenValsAndVecs( const Mat\& src, Mat\& dst,                            int blockSize, int apertureSize,                            int borderType=BORDER_DEFAULT )
+.. c:function:: void cornerEigenValsAndVecs( const Mat& src, Mat& dst,                            int blockSize, int apertureSize,                            int borderType=BORDER_DEFAULT )

     Calculates eigenvalues and eigenvectors of image blocks for corner detection.

     :param src: Input single-channel 8-bit or floating-point image

     :param dst: Image to store the results.
 It will have the same size as  ``src``  and the type  ``CV_32FC(6)``

     :param blockSize: Neighborhood size (see discussion)

     :param apertureSize: Aperture parameter for the  :func:`Sobel`  operator

-    :param boderType: Pixel extrapolation method; see  :func:`borderInterpolate` For every pixel
+    :param boderType: Pixel extrapolation method; see  :func:`borderInterpolate`

+For every pixel
 :math:`p` , the function ``cornerEigenValsAndVecs`` considers a ``blockSize`` :math:`\times` ``blockSize`` neigborhood :math:`S(p)` .
 It calculates the covariation matrix of derivatives over the neighborhood as: